-- The Transportation Program provides students with a broad of knowledge in the areas of transportation systems, urban/ regional transportation analysis and planning methods, and managements of infrastructure facilities and built environment.
-All programs in Master of Engineering in Civil Engineering are prepared for present and future needs of industry.
+- The Transportation Program provides students with a broad knowledge in the areas of transportation systems, urban/ regional transportation analysis and planning methods, and management of infrastructure facilities and the built environment.
+All programs in Master of Engineering in Civil Engineering are prepared for the present and future needs of industry.

 Master of Law

 UAJY launched the Master of Law Program in the 1999/ 2000 academic year.
 The program offers two specialization areas:

 - Government Administration Law

 The master of law program is a manifestation of UAJY commitment to anticipate as well as respond to developments in commerce and trade dynamics both within the country and abroad.
 Business in today’s globalized world has a creative and almost insatiable demand for business law experts to provide legal counsel during business transactions that involve a multiplicity of players hailing from different countries having equally varied legal frameworks.
 In conducting the program, UAJY calls up the assistance of legal practitioners, there providing students with first-hand knowledge and experience from experts in the field.

 To be awarded a Master of Laws degree, graduate students are required to complete 36-course credits, comprising 22 credits required courses including 4 credits specialization courses and 6 credits for thesis, 10 credits for chosen courses.

 The Program of Master of Informatics Engineering was established in 2003/ 2004.
 With three specialization streams so far (1) Soft Computing; (2) Mobile Computing; and (3) Enterprise Information System.